ItemConsulting/lib-xp-turbo/README.md

 </head>
 ```

-You can use a `pageContribution` to add frontend JavaScript to initialize Turbo Streams.
+You can use a `pageContribution` to add frontend JavaScript to initialize a WebSocket connection against the
+["turbo-streams" *service*](./src/main/resources/services/turbo-streams/turbo-streams.ts) provided by this library.

 ```javascript
 var turboStreamsLib = require("/lib/turbo-streams");